Linaro/website/_posts/2012/02/2012-02-29-linaro-sweetens-cotton-candys-success.markdown

 **About Linaro**

-Linaro([www.linaro.org](/about/)) is a not-for-profit engineering organization with over 120 engineers working on consolidating and optimizing open source software for the ARM architecture, including the GCC toolchain, the Linux kernel, ARM power management, graphics and multimedia interfaces.
+Linaro([www.linaro.org](/about/)) is a not-for-profit engineering organization with over 120 engineers working on consolidating and optimizing open source software for the Arm architecture, including the GCC toolchain, the Linux kernel, Arm power management, graphics and multimedia interfaces.